ts1/uctoth/README.md

 Running self-play and regression simultaneously can utilize multi-core CPUs, thus can speed up the entire self learning process.
-It's especially useful when the number of games grows large and regression takes several hours, and of course when you have idle CPU cores.
+It's especially useful when the number of games grows large and regression takes hours, and of course when you have idle CPU cores.

 Sample scripts are in `samples` directory, copy them.